CogStack/MedCATservice/README.md

 The full specification is available is [OpenAPI](https://github.com/CogStack/nlp-rest-service/blob/master/service/api-specs/openapi.yaml) specification.

 # Running the application

 The application can be run either as a standalone Python application or as running inside the Docker container (recommended).

+**IMPORTANT:** Please note that the current version of the docker image uses `werkzeug` server for serving Flask applications and should not be used in production.

 ## Running as a Python app